castronet/webproxy-challenge/README.md

 #### The response

-The text say to answer with JSON format a text and HTTP status 200.
+The challenge asks to answer a JSON format text and HTTP status 200.
 And it is what I did.
-On your example we can also see a "new line" (o carry return) character at the end of the "hello world" message.
-I didn't do it because I think that microservices doesn't need extra carry returns and we (the humankind) need to think in our planed and don't waste resources.
+On the example we can detect a "new line" (or carry return) character at the end of the "hello world" message.
+I didn't do it because I think that microservices doesn't need extra carry returns and we (the humankind) need to think on our planet and don't waste resources.